... LIVE

 How to Challenge a Texas SPV That Seems Too High

+Get a certified appraisal using TxDMV Form 14-128 from a licensed Texas dealer or licensed insurance adjuster.
+File within 30 days of purchase alongside your title application at the county tax office.
+The county then uses your certified value instead of the SPV for tax calculation.
 When is it worth doing?
-Run the math: if the SPV is $4,000 higher than what you paid, the extra tax is $4,000 × 6.25% = $250.
-If the appraisal costs $150, you net $100 in savings.
-If the gap is $2,000 or less, an appraisal usually won’t pay for itself.
+If the SPV is $4,000 higher than what you paid, the extra tax is $250.
+If the appraisal costs $150, you net $100.
+If the gap is under $2,000, the appraisal usually doesn’t pay for itself.

 Counties With Emissions Testing in 2026